medius-group/onboarding-docs/0_governance/1_initiation/005_prep_010_link.md

-Link to documents on project Sharepoint site from Customer Space tab.
+Link to documents on project Sharepoint site from the Account Settings tab.

 For each document, do the following: